PatRobertson.com - M.

 Operation Blessing has spiritual roots as

 well.
-During a time of scripture reading and
+During a time of Scripture study and

 fasting I have chosen: to loose the chains